Melanpan/ansible-stratum-1-ntp/readme.md

 # Features
 - log2ram
-- chrony (ntp pools configured to be an NL pool)
+- ntpsec (configured to use the ntp.time.nl pool)
 - prometheus exporters
 - pps via a GPIO pin